-When an unnamed narrator moves her family from the city of Atlanta to its wealthy suburbs, she discovers that neither the times nor the people have changed since her childhood in a small southern town.
-Despite the intervening decades, the woman, known only as Mother, is met with the same questions: Where are you from?
+When a woman―known only as Mother―moves her family from Atlanta to its wealthy suburbs, she discovers that neither the times nor the people have changed since her childhood in a small Southern town.
+Despite the intervening decades, Mother is met with the same questions: Where are you from?
 No, where are you really from?
-The American-born daughter of Bengali immigrant parents, her truthful answer, here, is never enough.
-She finds herself navigating a climate of lingering racism with three daughters in tow and a husband who spends more time in business class than at home.
+The American-born daughter of Bengali immigrants, she finds that her answer―Here―is never enough.